Larakin/TorqueSpark/README.md

 TorqueSpark
 ===========

-THis is a first attempt at a Spark Andoid app.
-Based on github.com/spark/android-app
+This is a first attempt at a Spark Android app.
+Based on https://github.com/spark/android-app